elanmed/ff.nvim/README.md

   - Defaults to `CursorLine`

 > [!NOTE]
-> The default highlight groups are set as a part of `setup`.
-In order to override a highlight group, make sure to set it after `setup` is called.
+> The default highlight groups are set as a part of the `setup` function.
+In order to successfully override a highlight group, make sure to set it after calling`setup`

 ## Deps
 - [fzy-lua-native](https://github.com/romgrk/fzy-lua-native)